 There are plenty of ways to save on hotel bookings, so let Divvy help you find all the ways to maintain your budget.

 When it comes to business travel, transportation is often an overlooked business expense.
 Whether you’re in a big city or headed to a smaller town, you need to have ways to get around, especially as you entertain clients.

 With the growing popularity of Lyft and Uber, getting around is easier than ever, but you still have to be careful about spending too much on car rides.
 Sometimes, it can be cheaper to rent a car for the duration of your stay than forking out payments (including tips) to your own personal driver.
 Don’t forget about electric scooters, bicycles, or other short-term rentals to help you get around small geographical areas.

 Look for the best deals on transportation that are in line with your travel policies for the company.

 Divvy Travel, Divvy’s business travel service, is designed to help you save on all aspects of your business travel expenses.
-Divvy gives you access to great deals when booking hotels, flights, and even car rentals and it’s all accessible from our easy-to-use platform.
+Divvy gives you travel management you need and access to great deals when booking hotels, flights, and even car rentals and it’s all accessible from our easy-to-use platform.

 You’ll also be able to manage employee travel spending as it happens, giving you more power over your travel budgets.
 Do yourself a favor and save money by not using expensive travel agencies.
 Instead, let Divvy unlock the best deals for you and save like never before as you track your budget in real time.

 These are just a few, simple ways to help you make the most of your travel budget.
 Each company is unique, making each budget unique.
-In the end, making a plan and sticking to it is the best way to save money when traveling for business.
+In the end, making a plan and sticking to it is the best way to save money on a business trip.